mdshw5/mattshirley.com/microblog/static/md/generic.md

 </table>

  - Developing computational tools for novel bisulfite sequencing methods.
- - Refining methods for analysis of methyl-binding domain sequencing data.
  - Mining NGS data for epigenetic prostate cancer biomarkers.
+ - Creating visualizations for exploring geometric relationships between genomic elements.
  - Collaboratively developing and deploying [new tools](#software) in the bioinformatics community.
  - Teaching [classes and workshops](#teaching) for computational biology and programming.